prasanm1423/Deepfake-detection-MP/API_SETUP.md

 4. Generate and copy your API key

 ## Testing
+Once configured, you can test the APIs using the following endpoints:

+### Test API Credentials:
+- **Sightengine**: `GET /api/test-sightengine` - Tests image/video analysis API
+- **Resemble AI**: `GET /api/test-resemble` - Tests audio analysis API

+### Test with Media Files:
-Once configured, upload test media files to verify the APIs are working correctly.
+Upload test media files to verify the APIs are working correctly.
 The application will show real detection results instead of demo responses.